openbridge/ob_google-bigquery/README.md

 You will notice the use of AWS credentials in addition to Google ones.
 The AWS creds are present to support "cloud-to-cloud" transactions.
 For example, `/cron/crontab.conf` shows automated file transfers from Google Cloud drive to Amazon S3.

+Here is the construct for specifying the S3 location:

+`AWS_S3_BUCKET=<bucket name><path>`

+Here is an example:

+`AWS_S3_BUCKET=mybucket/the/path/to/my/directory/ga_bounces`

 # Example: Running Batch Export

-Also included is a simple shell script `RUN.sh` to run the container.
+Also included is a simple shell script `/bigquery-job.sh` to run the container.
 You may need to tweak this to fit your environment/setup.

 ```bash
 /usr/bin/env bash -c 'bigquery-job <mode> <start date> <end date>'
 ```

 You can set `mode` to "prod" or "test".

 For start date and end date, this reflects the date range the query should be performing.
 If you hard coded those values in your `.sql` file, then these values will do nothing.
 The default values if none are supplied as parameters will be to query for "yesterday".
 Dates should be in Year-month-day format (i.e., 2017-01-01)

+## Example Using `bigquery-job`

-This will run is production mode, setting the query start and end dates to January 1, 2017
+This command will run is production mode, setting the query start and end dates to January 1, 2017

 ```bash
 /usr/bin/env bash -c 'bigquery-job prod 2017-01-01 2017-01-01'
 ```

+This will run a query for January 1st, 2017\.
+If you are running it on January 2nd, then you will be pulling for the full date.
+However, if you run this at 5PM on the 1st, you will only pull partial data.
+Be mindful of what is resident in those upstream tables and that your query is aligned to the presence of the desired data.

 When `bigquery-job` is run, it is designed run all the jobs present in the `./env` directory.

-if you wanted to set this up as a recuring operation, you can create cron task:
+If you wanted to set this up as a recuring operation, you can create cron task:

 ```bash
 05 12 * * * /usr/bin/env bash -c 'bigquery-job prod 2017-01-01 2017-01-01'